 CCOPYM is the ministry here at CCOP that serves all our high school age teens grades 9-12.
 Teens who participate in CCOPYM will be drawn nearer to Christ, experience Christian community, and grow in and celebrate their faith.
 CCOPYM offers: preparation for Confirmation, faith formation, service projects, retreats, leadership opportunities, ministry and socials.
 We meet Monday evenings from 7:30 p.m. – 9:00 p.m. in the St. Augustine Parish Hall.

 CCOPYM Youth Group: Our youth ministry program is for all high school students who want to actively learn and engage with their peers while continuing their faith formation.
 The youth ministry classes will give a deeper understanding to many of the church’s teaching while giving teens a place to come together in faith and fellowship.
 Teens in the youth ministry program will also have the opportunity to participate in retreats, service projects and socials.
-This program will meet on a Wednesday nights from 7:30-9pm in St. Augustine Hall on a weekly basis from September through May.
+This program will meet on some Monday nights from 7:30-9pm in St. Augustine Hall.

 Liturgy & Worship: A youth mass geared to teens is celebrated EVERY Sunday night at 6:30 pm at St. Elizabeth Seton with teens as the primary ministers: lectors, greeters, ushers & choir.
 Youth Reconciliation services are scheduled during Advent & Lent.